 Shah Jalal Islamic Cultural Centre, Cathays, Cardiff

 The Shah Jalal Islamic Cultural Centre, a Grade II (two) listed mosque in Cathays tells a fascinating story of religion in Cardiff.
 This was once the home of Crwys Road Methodist Chapel, rebuilt from an earlier structure by local architect John Henry Philips in 1899-1900.
 It's a nicely flamboyant example of Art Nouveau, the turn-of-the-century movement inspired by natural forms, plants and flowers.
 The flanking towers, gabled entrance and bright green and yellow stones are particularly lovely, bringing drama to this simple street.

 The mosque is active in the community, open for regular prayers, and for tours on the Muslim Council of Wales' Visit A Mosque Day.

 The first Neo-gothic church built in Cardiff, Ebenezer Chapel, wowed worshippers when it was opened in 1855.
 Its architect, Robert George Thomas, 'incorporated a stone from every nation' while building it.

 Such grandeur, however, required lots of money to preserve it, and its active congregation sold the building in 2010.
 Renamed Cornerstone when it re-opened in 2016, it is now a hub for the community, hosting concerts, exhibitions and events like the Seren Cornerstone Poetry Festival, with rooms being available for weddings and parties.

 The Cornerstone's cafe, The Pantry, is open daily too.
 The afternoon teas are particularly lively – the Gentleman’s Afternoon Tea includes a bottle of craft beer Punk IPA.
 The original Ebenezer Chapel congregation also remains active in the city, with over 200 Welsh members.

-The Parish Church of St Cadoc, Llancarfan, Glamorgan Heritage Coast
+The Parish Church of St Cadoc, Llancarfan, Vale of Glamorgan

 Imagine replacing your church roof and some wall plates and then finding some of the most extraordinary medieval wall paintings in Wales.
 This happened in 2006 at The Parish Church of St Cadoc in Llancarfan, a village between the towns of Barry and Cowbridge.
 Conservation experts came in after that, and the church's great treasures were revealed.
 These include extraordinary tableaus of St George and the Dragon, the Seven Deadly Sins and the Seven Virtues.